 Pretribulationalists believe that the church will be taken away before the tribulation begins.
 Midtribulationalists believe the rapture will occur at the mid-point of the tribulation.
 And posttribulationalists say Jesus will come for His church before the final battle.
-A "pre-wrath" view of the rapture tries to reconcile the three beliefs.
+A "pre-wrath" view of the rapture is yet a fourth position.

 The one belief all views have in common is that the church will not suffer the "wrath of God," which is the period of time when God sends judgment to the world (1 Thessalonians 1:10; 5:9).
 What is less clear is what exactly constitutes the "wrath of God" in the context of the tribulation—does it include all seal, trumpet, and bowl judgments or just some?

 Pretribulationalists believe the wrath of God includes all judgments and, therefore, includes the entire tribulation.
 They allow that people will come to Christ and suffer through the tribulation (including the period designated as God's wrath), but it is the church that is to be spared; "tribulation saints" are part of a separate dispensation from the church proper.